 - An interview is a two way street.
 As a prospective employer is assessing your suitability, you are assessing the suitability of the position to see if it is inline with your career goals.
 So, failing to ask the right questions can land you in a dilemma as to accept an offer or not.
 How to choose from multiple Java job offers – analytical approach

 - Mistake #4: Fear of change, false understanding of job security, and fear of job interviews made me get into a comfort zone.
 Didn’t realize that the real job security stems from having the relevant and up to date skills until the software house I was working for closed down.
 Nowadays, I make it a point to learn at least 1 new thing a month.
 With so many quality resources around you, why have excuses to learn.

 - Mistake #5: As everyone does, from time to time stagnated at my job without enough work or challenging tasks.
 Didn’t realize that what other avenues I could have explored as a software engineer to open more doors in and outside work.
 Most good software engineers are self-taught and there are plenty of things to learn and myriad of free and paid resources to learn from.
 There are a number of paths to take, and some paths are less traveled than the others.
-The big picture diagram in creating your own brand as a Java developer will give you a bigger picture as to what you can do as a software engineer.
+The big picture diagram in How to open more doors as a Java developer will give you a bigger picture as to what you can do as a software engineer.

 Do something out of the norm to succeed in your career

-Passionately commit yourself to what you do, and see where it takes you.
+Passionately commit yourself to what you love doing, and see where it takes you.
 Do things differently for better results.
 You need to regularly review your approaches and tactics and try to experience more “Aha” moments.
 Increase your earning potential by expanding your horizons as a Java developer.